Hamthoven/WhiteSystemInfo/README.md

  Skins have below customize options.
 You can change in .ini file.</br>
  This skins are very almost same with <b>illustro</b> skin.</br>

- 1) Skin 0
-	- FontColor
-	- FontFace
-	- FontSize
-	- BarColor
-	- You can fix in [Variables]

- 2) Skin 1